qaalabs/DE5M6/docs/labs/03b-medallion-lakehouse.md

 # Display the first 10 rows of the dataframe to preview your data

 display(dfdimDate_gold.head(10))
-You’re separating the code out into new code blocks so that you can understand and watch what’s happening in the notebook as you transform the data.
+You're separating the code out into new code blocks so that you can understand and watch what's happening in the notebook as you transform the data.
 In another new code block, add and run the following code to update the date dimension as new data comes in:

 code
 from delta.tables import *